 Captain John

+Captain John moved to the Outer Banks in 1984 where he and his wife, Wendy raised their three children.
+He became a United States Coast Guard Master in 1998 and bought the Nags Head Dolphin Watch in 2008.
 Currently, he is on the Board of Directors for the Outer Banks Center for Dolphin Research.
-Even after more than 30 years of living here, he still marvels at the beauty the Outer Banks has in store.
-He just can’t wait to show some of it off to you.
+Even after more than 40 years of living here, he still marvels at the beauty the Outer Banks has in store and can’t wait to show some of it off to you.

 Captain Carl